 Karl Gajdusek is a writer, showrunner, and executive producer.
 Feature films include The King's Man at Fox/Disney with Matthew Vaughn directing Ralph Fiennes in the third film in the Kingsman franchise.
 The gun-violence story His Only Living Boy for Amazon Studios for Ben Affleck.
 Courage with Charlize Theron at Netflix.
 The Tom Cruise film Oblivion, the Pierce Brosnan thriller The November Man, Nicole Kidman and Nicholas Cage in Trespass, and an adaption of the sci-fi novel Salvation Day for E1 Entertainment.
 Television work includes Showrunner/EP Season 1 of Stranger Things at Netflix, Creator and Showrunner of ABC’s Last Resort with Shawn Ryan (The Shield, Timeless, SWAT), and Riverview with Daren Aronofsky at HBO.
 Most recently Karl is creating Flickermen for Peacock/USA and an adaptation of the novel Age of Light about the artist Lee Miller, as well as an adaptation of Lexicon by Max Barry, also for Matthew Vaughan.
 Previous credits include Story Editor for the Showtime series Dead Like Me, and Blood Brother at Lionsgate.
 Before establishing himself in TV and film, Karl was a playwright whose plays have been produced in New York and across the country.
 A Northern California native, Karl now resides in Minneapolis with his wife and two sons.

 A native of Grand Rapids, Minnesota, Matt is a northern Minnesota based producer, actor, director.
 Projects include I Am Not a Serial Killer, Wilson, In An Instant, Mogadishu, Minnesota, and Bough Brothers.
 As a producer, Nina Of The Woods, A Badlands Girl, Sanctified, and Terms and Conditions.
-In pursuit of building up the film ecosystem in Northern Minnesota, he has created and continues to develop hands-on crew education with the Upper Midwest Film Office and the IRRRB (Iron Range Resources and Rehabilitation Board).
+Dedicated to the development of the film ecosystem in Northern Minnesota, Matt has been a driving force.
+As a co-founder of Lost Forty Studios, he actively spearheads the creation and ongoing development of hands-on crew education.
+Matt collaborates closely with the Upper Midwest Film Office and the IRRRB (Iron Range Resources and Rehabilitation Board) to ensure the growth and sustainability of the film industry in the region.
 Matt now lives in St. Paul, Minnesota with his son and daughter.

 A native of Plymouth, Minnesota, Nickolaus is a writer, director, and producer.
-Feature film projects include All The Time In The World (2015), Bough Brothers (2022) and the North Dakota western Sanctified (2022).
-After a decade of life in Los Angeles, Nickolaus returned home to Minneapolis, where he works in the commercial and short film market as well as teaching filmmaking at various local universities.
-Current projects include Miracle Landing, the true story of the Minneapolis Lakers' 1960 plane crash that wasn’t; Medora, the life story of the Marquis De Mores, North Dakota’s famous gunslinger, rancher, and founder of the town of Medora, ND; and television adaptations of The Root by acclaimed military historian and author, Eric Hammel; and A Hard Ticket Home by author David Housewright.
-Nick now lives in Minneapolis with his wife and five children.
+Feature film projects include All The Time In The World (2015), Bough Brothers (2022), and the North Dakota Western Sanctified (2022).
+After a decade of life in Los Angeles, Nickolaus returned home to Minneapolis, where he worked in the commercial and short film market as well as teaching film production courses at various local universities.
+As co-founder of Lost Forty Studios, his leadership has been instrumental in the establishment and continuous evolution of hands-on crew education.
+Nickolaus works in close partnership with the Upper Midwest Film Office and the IRRRB (Iron Range Resources and Rehabilitation Board), contributing significantly to the development and enhancement of the local film industry.
+Nick now lives in Minneapolis with his children.